keyboard_arrow_up

 Type 3R

-A NEMA rating indicating that the enclosures are intended for use in outdoor, non-hazardous locations.
-Type 3R enclosures are mainly used to provide protection against falling rain and external ice formation.
+A NEMA-rated enclosure designed for outdoor, non-hazardous locations, offering protection against falling rain and external ice formation.

 Type 4

-A NEMA rating indicating that the enclosures are intended for indoor or outdoor use in non-hazardous locations.
-Type 4 enclosures are mainly used to provide protection against splashing or hose-directed water, damage from external ice formation and windblown dust or rain.
+A NEMA-rated enclosure suitable for indoor or outdoor use in non-hazardous environments, providing protection against splashing or hose-directed water, windblown dust or rain, and damage from external ice formation.

 Type 12